CircleOfFifths/CircleOfFifths.github.io/index.md

 ### The Difference Between Medicine And Poison Is In The Dose by Circa Survive

-*I love how the drums here are playing a 4/4 beat over a 3/4 time signature, so each measure alternates by starting either on the downbeat or upbeat.*
+*I love how the drums in the chorus are playing a 4/4 beat over a 3/4 time signature, so each measure alternates by starting either on the downbeat or upbeat.*

 [![The Difference Between Medicine And Poison Is In The Dose by Circa Survive](http://img.youtube.com/vi/eap9LIJxpkg/0.jpg)](https://www.youtube.com/watch?v=eap9LIJxpkg)